When most people learn I am Transgender, they are generally quite understanding.

-When I have been asked this by a man or a woman, I think my facial expression usually barely conceals my exasperation.
-I try, like all Transwomen probably would, to give a measured response but, honestly, please take a moment to think about it!
+When I have been asked this by a man or a woman.
+I think my facial expression usually conceals my exasperation.
+I try, like most Transwomen would, to give a measured response.
+But please take a moment to think about it!

-I usually, simply, ask some questions back: how many people in this world would willingly put themselves through so much pain and emotional suffering; prejudice their career prospects or blight their chances of renting an apartment, never mind ostracise or marginalise themselves from society for a life style choice?
-How many people risk want to risk being attacked, being beaten up, or worse still (especially it seems in the US), being murdered, simply because they wanted to live a particular lifestyle.
+I usually, simply, ask some questions back.
+How many people in this world would willingly put themselves through so much pain and emotional suffering.
+Prejudice their career prospects or blight their chances of renting an apartment.
+Never mind ostracise or marginalize themselves from society for a life style choice?
+How many people risk want to risk being attacked and being beaten up.
+Or worse still (especially it seems in the US), being murdered.
+Simply because they wanted to live a particular lifestyle.

-I don’t see many other minorities, apart from Transgender people, being ridiculed and attacked in the media for the way they present themselves.
-Just because someone may look like a man or is not overtly feminine externally, it does not mean that he/she is not a Trans person.
-Our gender expression is from within; it is from our inbuilt personas and not always from our physical appearance.
+I don’t see many other minorities, apart from Transgender people, attacked in the media for the way they present themselves.
+Because someone may look like a man or is not feminine externally.
+It does not mean that he/she is not a Trans person.
+Our gender expression is from within.
+It is from our inbuilt personas and not always from our physical appearance.

 What is your sexuality?
 All Transgenders are gay, right?

 Aaah…, the oldest misconception there is!
 The first part of the misconception is that gender and sexuality are the same.
 No, they are not.
 Gender comes from who we are deep down, how we perceive the world, how we present ourselves.
-A Transgender person may have male genitalia but be female through and through in her outlook, emotional being and presentation.
-Sexuality, on the other hand, is really to do with who we prefer to make love with.
+A Transgender person may have male genitalia.
+But be female through and through in her outlook, emotional being and presentation.
+Sexuality, on the other hand, is to do with who we prefer to make love with.

 Can you guess the second part of the misconception?
 Well, the answer is no again.
-Trans people can be attracted to the opposite gender; or to the same gender or, just like a reasonably high percentage of mainstream society, be attracted to attracted to either gender; namely bi-sexual.
+Trans people can be attracted to the opposite gender.
+Or to the same gender or.
+Or like a high percentage of mainstream society, be attracted to attracted to either gender; bi-sexual.